 You will also be asked whether you would be interested in repeating this visit.
 This is to see how exposure to the coronavirus (COVID-19) changes over time.
 You do not have to agree to continue to take part in the study.
 You could agree to:

-B: further visits every week for one month (five visits in total)
+B: the first visit and a visit every week for one month (five visits in total)

 The survey is based on a representative sample of addresses and so if you move house, your participation in the survey will finish.Back to table of contents